 The concentration in water draining from agricultural land in the UK rarely exceeds 3 mg K/litre and that in rivers rarely approaches 10 mg K/litre.
 The EC Drinking Water Directive set a maximum admissible limit of 12 mg K/litre with a guideline of 10 mg K/litre.
-These limits do not appear to have any toxicological or other basis as they are vastly exceeded in many common drinks

-(e.g. 1570 mg K/kg in milk and fruit juices, 880 mg K/kg in coffee).
+These limits do not appear to have any toxicological or other basis as they are vastly exceeded in many common drinks (e.g. 1570 mg K/kg in milk and fruit juices, 880 mg K/kg in coffee).
 Losses of potassium to water are not of environmental concern in the UK.
 Potassium is not lost to the air from soil.

-Benefits from potassium

-Deficiency of any nutrient can reduce crop yield and uptake of other nutrients.
+Benefits from potassium Deficiency of any nutrient can reduce crop yield and uptake of other nutrients.
 This is especially so for the relationship between potassium and nitrogen.
 A deficiency of potassium can affect nitrogen uptake and transport from roots to shoots, protein development and yield in a crop.
-Potassium is an activator for some forty enzymes, and is involved in the development of proteins from nitrate that has been taken up.
-Inadequate potassium leads to an accumulation of nitrate in the roots and this can restrict uptake of more nitrogen from the soil.
-There will be a consequent effect on the efficiency of utilisation of nitrogen applied in fertilisers or manures.
-Poor efficiency of nitrogen utilisation will lead to unnecessary nitrogen residues in the soil and to an increased risk of nitrate leaching.

-Potassium and cross-compliance

-Because there are no environmental problems associated with potassium, potash application is not a specific issue for cross-compliance.
+Potassium is an activator for some forty enzymes, and is involved in the development of proteins from nitrate.
+Inadequate potassium leads to an accumulation of nitrate in the roots which can restrict further uptake of nitrogen from the soil.
+This has a subsequent effect on the efficiency of utilisation of nitrogen applied in either fertilisers or manures.
+Poor efficiency of nitrogen utilisation will lead to unnecessary nitrogen residues in the soil increasing the risk of nitrate leaching.
+Potassium and cross-compliance Because there are no environmental problems associated with potassium, potash application is not a specific issue for cross-compliance.
 General rules for fertiliser and manure use covering field boundaries and margins and set-aside areas must be complied with.
 Records of potash applications in fertilisers and manures should be kept as these will be useful for future decisions on potash use.
 It is good practice for both environmental and economic reasons to ensure nutrient applications, including those of potash, match crop requirement as closely as possible.

-Good practice

-The potassium status of soil should be checked every 3 - 4 years by soil analysis.
-If soil is tested every 3 years in a 20 ha field, the annual cost is only around 13 pence/ha.
-This will provide a good basis for decisions on potash applications.
+Farming Rules for Water In April 2018 the new farming rules for water came into force for all farmers in England to help protect water quality, by standardising good farm practices.
+In essence the rules require farmers to: - keep soil on the land - match nutrients to crop, and soil needs, and - keep livestock fertilisers and manures out of the water.
+Planning of organic manures and manufactured fertilisers must take into account where there is a significant risk of pollution and the results of testing for Phosphorus, Potassium, Magnesium, pH and Nitrogen levels in the soil, which must be done at least every 5 years.
+Good Practice Good practice dictates that the potassium status of soil should be checked every 3 - 4 years by soil analysis, which will provide a good basis for decisions on potash applications.
 The potash content of any manures or slurries applied should be taken into account.
 For potash and phosphate, annual nutrient balances are useful and easily calculated, at least for arable crops.
-There are standard values for potash removal per tonne by the main crops and these can be used with recorded yield to estimate removal (see PDA 'Phosphate and Potash removal by crops', illustrated above).
+There are standard values for potash removal per tonne by the main crops and these can be used with recorded yield to estimate removal.
 The trend in potash balance (applications minus removals) over years will indicate if fertiliser use is meeting crop requirement.
 Finally, as for all fertilisers, make sure the spreader is properly maintained, calibrated and operated.

-Other PDA leaflets

-- 4 Potash manuring for Arable Crops

-- 5a Results from Cereal Demonstration Plots

-- 5b Results from Grass Demonstration Plots

-- 6 Potash, Magnesium & Sodium Fertilisers for Grass

-- 7 P & K Balance for Cereals

-- 8 Principles of Potash Use

-- 9 Potash for Silage (experimental results)

-- 11 Cereals and Potash

-- 12 Potash for Sugar Beet

-- 13 Oilseed Rape and Potash

-- 14 Potash for Grassland for Silage and Grazing

-- 15 Potash for Potatoes

-- 16 Fodder Beet -Fertiliser Requirements

-- 17 Forage Maize Fertiliser Requirements

-- 18 Grain Legumes need Potash

-- 19 Potash for Heavy Soils

-- 20 Potash & Biosolids

-- 22 N K Arable Top Dressing

-- 23 Potash for Organic Growers

-- 24 Soil Analysis -Key to Nutrient Management Planning

-- 25 What you should know about fertilisers

-- 26 Nutrient Requirements of Forage Crops

-- 27 Fodder Beet P & K offtake

-- 28 Why Maintain Soil Potash Reserves?

-Phosphate and Potash removal by crops Nutrient Content of Manures

-FOR MORE INFORMATION ON POTASH CONTACT:-

-Potash Development Association, PO Box 697, York YO32 5WP.

-Tel & fax 01904 492009 email: info@pda.org.uk Website: www.pda.org.uk is an independent technical organisation formed to support the efficient use of potash fertiliser in the UK

-The Potash Development Association

-Other PDA leaflets

-The PDA produces a range of leaflets relating to potash and its use.
-These clear and informative publications can be ordered, viewed and downloaded as PDF files from the PDA website. www.pda.org.uk/potash-leaflets www.pda.org.uk

-FOR MORE INFORMATION AND CONTACT DETAILS SEE THE PDA WEBSITE
+FOR MORE INFORMATION AND CONTACT DETAILS SEE THE PDA WEBSITE - w: www.pda.org.uk - e: info@pda.org.uk

-The Potash Development Association is an independent technical organisation formed to support the efficient use of potash fertiliser in the UK
+The Potash Development Association is an independent technical organisation formed to support the efficient use of potash fertiliser in the UK.